Execut3/django-token-manager/README.md

 # django-token-manager
-A Django Rest Token-Based Authentication Application using JWT with full control on tokens.
+A Django Rest Token-Based Authentication App using JWT with full control on tokens.

 ### Features